Explore the breathtaking Andean landscapes surrounding San Salvador de Jujuy with guided hiking and trekking tours for all levels.

 Nestled at the gateway to Argentina's stunning Northwest, San Salvador de Jujuy offers an unparalleled base for immersing yourself in the raw beauty of the Andes.
 Beyond the vibrant cityscapes and rich cultural tapestry lies a world of rugged mountains, dramatic canyons, and high-altitude plateaus waiting to be explored on foot.
 Andean Hiking & Trekking tours in this region are more than just a physical activity; they are an invitation to connect with nature on a profound level, traversing landscapes sculpted by millennia of wind and water, and experiencing the serene majesty of this iconic mountain range.
 These guided expeditions allow visitors to venture into diverse environments, from the colorful peaks of Purmamarca and the dramatic salt flats of the Puna to the lush green valleys that feed into the higher altitudes.
 Whether you're a seasoned trekker seeking challenging ascents or a nature enthusiast looking for a scenic day hike, the tours available from San Salvador de Jujuy cater to a wide spectrum of interests and fitness levels.
 With local guides who possess intimate knowledge of the terrain, flora, fauna, and cultural history, you'll gain insights that elevate a simple walk into an enriching adventure.
 Prepare to be captivated by panoramic vistas, encounter unique high-altitude ecosystems, and discover the quiet power of the Andean wilderness.

-Discover our top picks for andean hiking & trekking in San Salvador de Jujuy
+Looking to book?
+View all available andean hiking & trekking in San Salvador de Jujuy with live pricing and instant confirmation.

 Access jaw-dropping views of colorful mountains, vast salt flats, and high-altitude deserts unique to the Argentine Andes.